 WITHOUT RIGHTS OR TITLES

-The people of the Lencois National Park
+The people of the Lencois National Park in Brazil

 In 1981, Brazil created the Lencois National Park in the state of Maranhão which is home to an ecosystem unique in the world: pristine white sand dunes that wave for tens of kilometers, punctuated by lakes of fresh water and deserted beaches where turtles and birds take refuge.